 I escaped back into the Farmhouse, where I encountered a fellow who seemed a bit insane.
 He was inside one of the cabinets and seemed to be stealing something.
 I accosted him and wrestled him to the ground.
 He had a few things in his pockets.
 When he said he had some blotter LSD, I became immediately interested, and I asked him to give it to me.
 At first he demurred, but finally produced it.
 I took it in my hand and headed back down the hill.
 It was snowing and I began thinking it would be nice to take the LSD in my one-room Cabin at the top of the tallest hill on the Farm.

 Instead, I returned to the convention hall.
-The main election had not taken place yet, but another smaller election had.
-I saw the Scioto County district attorney, Lynn Grimshaw, on the stage.
+The main election had not yet taken place, but another smaller election had.
+I saw the Scioto County, Ohio district attorney, Lynn Grimshaw, on the stage.
 The election had been an upset.
 A young man named "Otterbein" had been elected and he was in the process of giving his acceptance speech.

-In this series of dreams, I sense a conflict between Collier's allegiance to society and Collier's allegiance to dream prophecy.
+In this series of dreams, I sense a conflict between Collier's allegiance to American government and Collier's allegiance to dream prophecy.

 Collier was influenced by Old Testament accounts of

 sages and prophets through whom God communicated with mankind.
 Collier lucidly

 concluded that the most logical explanation of individual dreams was that they

 originated from God and contained messages for the individual dreamer.
 When,